Galantino/crg_4530/Group6_LabReport5.md

 #F = integration of e (in epa)
 ```
-#####5) *Evaluate whether there is any evidence of “dead volumes” or “short circuiting” in your reactor.*
+##### 5) *Evaluate whether there is any evidence of “dead volumes” or “short circuiting” in your reactor.*

+inconsistencies in the residence times  of the system so no uniform mixing or transport

-#####6) *Make a recommendation for the design of a full scale chlorine contact tank.
+##### 6) *Make a recommendation for the design of a full scale chlorine contact tank.
 As part of your recommendation discuss the parameter you chose to vary as part of your experimentation and what the optimal value was determined to be.*

+##Conclusions